The Impact of Stronger Shareholder Control on Bondholders

 We study the impact of stronger shareholder control on bondholders.
-We find that the passage of a shareholder-sponsored governance proposal leads to a decline in CDS spreads, indicating a net positive effect on bondholders.
-Increasing shareholder control mitigates managerial entrenchment, which provides gains to bondholders that are larger than the negative impact that increased shareholder control has on shareholder-bondholder conflicts.
-Results are stronger for firms with existing high levels of shareholder-bondholder conflict, and for proposals that mitigate managerial entrenchment without exacerbating risk-shifting concerns.
-Stronger shareholder control leads to an improvement in credit ratings and operating performance in the long-term.
+We find that the passage of shareholder-sponsored governance proposals causes a decline in CDS spreads, indicating a net positive effect on bondholders.
+Evidence suggests that the direct benefit of stronger shareholder control, through “management disciplining” channel, is larger than the combined adverse effects of directly escalating shareholder-bondholder conflict and indirectly exacerbating exposure to shareholder opportunism.
+Results are stronger for firms with existing high levels of shareholder-bondholder conflict and for proposals that mitigate managerial entrenchment without exacerbating risk-shifting.
+Finally, stronger shareholder control improves credit ratings and operating performance in the long-term.

 Keywords: Corporate Governance, Debt, Agency Cost, Shareholder Meetings, Regression Discontinuity, Event Studies

 Suggested Citation: Suggested Citation